Oil and Gas Technology (MSOILGAST) - Oil and Gas Technology (MSOILGAST)

 MSc in Oil and Gas Technology

 NB!
-Sorry to inform that this course will not be offered spring 2019
+Sorry to inform that this programme will not be offered 2019/2020

 This is an experience-based master's degree programme created in collaboration with the Federation of Norwegian Industries (Norsk Industri).
 The structure of this programme is created to offer out students a flexible programme, where you can either participate in specific courses, or take the masters degree part-time while working.